rupperyes/docker-cypress-runner/README.md

 ## Pin a version

-There is a CircleCI automated job that pulls the latest Cypress, tags it, and pushes it.
+There is a CircleCI hourly build that pulls the latest Cypress, tags it, and pushes it.

 You will find Cypress 3.1.3, for example, in rdelafuente/cypress-runner:3.1.3 You will also find any new Cypress versions published at most 1 hour after they reach the yarn repos.